royw/appimage-updater/docs/configuration.md

 ## Configuration Locations

-AppImage Updater looks for configuration in the following order:
+AppImage Updater uses a directory-based configuration structure:

-1. Directory specified with `--config-dir` option
-1. `~/.config/appimage-updater/apps/` (default directory-based configuration)
+- **Global Config**: `~/.config/appimage-updater/config.json` - Contains global settings and defaults
+- **Application Configs**: `~/.config/appimage-updater/apps/*.json` - One file per application

+You can override the default location with the `--config-dir` option, which should point to the directory containing the `apps/` subdirectory.

-**Note**: Single-file configuration format (`config.json` with embedded applications) is no longer supported.
-Only directory-based configuration is supported.
+**Note**: The old single-file configuration format (`config.json` with embedded applications) is no longer supported.
+Each application is now stored in its own JSON file in the `apps/` directory.

 ## GitHub Authentication